Writing An Hadoop MapReduce Program In Python

 print '%s\t%s' % (word, 1)

 Save the following code in the file /home/hduser/reducer.py.
-It will read the results of mapper.py from STDIN (standard input), and sum the occurrences of each word to a final count, and output its results to STDOUT (standard output).
+It will read the results of mapper.py from STDIN (so the output format of mapper.py and the expected input format of reducer.py must match) and sum the occurrences of each word to a final count, and then output its results to STDOUT.

 Make sure the file has execution permission (chmod +x /home/hduser/reducer.py should do the trick) or you will run into problems.